-Blood cultures are used to detect the cause of an infection leading to bacteraemia or fungaemia.
+Blood cultures are used to detect the causative organism of an infection leading to bacteraemia or fungaemia.
 The results are important because they help guide appropriate treatment.
 It is generally not recommended that general practitioners take blood culture samples as patients who require a blood culture usually require hospital care and the delay in incubation of the bottles may compromise results.

 The blood culture status is continually monitored by the laboratory, and the sample is usually incubated for 5 days.
-All blood cultures are treated as urgent specimens so the laboratory does not need advance notification of them being taken.
-However if there is of increase risk e.g. due to details of foreign travel, suspected enteric fever, or brucellosis, the laboratory should be notified in advance of any high risk blood culture being sent.
+All blood cultures are treated as urgent specimens therefore the laboratory does not need advance notification of them being taken.
+However, if there is an increased risk associated with the samples, e.g. due to details of foreign travel, suspected enteric fever, or brucellosis, the laboratory should be notified in advance of any high risk blood culture being sent.

-Results of all significant positive blood cultures will be telephoned to a clinician as soon as they become positive.
+Results of all significant positive blood cultures will be telephoned to a clinician as soon as they become available.
 As the isolation time depends upon the organism and the initial inoculum, this may vary from a few hours, up to five days after receipt.

 Blood cultures should only be taken when there is a reason to suspect infection.
 They should not be taken for routine assessment.
-Reasons to suspect an infection and consider taking blood cultures include, but are not limited to: